-The Fitbit Blaze is well over a year old now, and although the company’s first attempt at merging the design of a watch with a fitness tracker was a success, it is probably in need of some updating as health-based tech has progressed.
+The Fitbit Blaze is almost two years old now, and although the company’s first attempt at merging the design of a watch with a fitness tracker was a success, it is probably in need of some updating as health-based tech has progressed.

 Fitbit seemingly agrees, as there are rumors of a Fitbit Blaze 2 (or Fitbit Versa, as it might actually be called) brewing, which the company may be ready to launch in 2018.
 Here's where you'll find all the news, rumors and other details as we hear them.

 We’ve also included a variety of the things we’d like to see on the Fitbit Blaze 2 when it launches, so read on below for everything you need to know about the Fitbit Blaze 2.